 When technology moves slowly, it is more difficult to adopt in the workplace.
 Additionally, companies must be able to pivot and iterate on technology quickly.

-How to accomplish: If a new product releases, a merger happens, or there is a change in regulatory compliance, act swiftly and implement changes to your technology quickly to maintain its value and credibility.
+How to accomplish this: If a new product releases, a merger happens, or there is a change in regulatory compliance, act swiftly and implement changes to your technology quickly to maintain its value and credibility.
 Without fast movements, an app can become out-of-date and unusable.

 Rule #6: Leveraging Your Resources